gbabichev/Jotable/README.md

 ### 1.1.1
 - Bugfixes with the Paste as Plaintext feature.
 - Bugfixes with inserting Checkbox / Dash / Bullet / Numbers into lines with emojis & other characters.
+- Checkboxes on iOS now properly support Shake to Undo.

 ### 1.1.0
 - Added private categories.
 (FaceID / TouchID required to unlock)